Posterior and variational inference for deep neural networks with heavy-tailed weights: Main results

 \subsection{Influence of the network architecture}

-In the next lines, we discuss possible choices of the architecture, including and also different from the two we propose in \eqref{compwi} and \eqref{largewi}.
-We restrict the discussion to networks with logarithmic depth; polynomial depth would be interesting too although beyond the scope of this contribution.
-For simplicity we discuss the simplest setting of estimating a $\beta$--H\"older function, for which the minimax rate in squared integrated norm is $n^{-2\be/(2\be+d)}$.
-Having fixed the depth to a slowly growing logarithmic term as in \eqref{logdepth}, we distinguish two classes of choices for the network width: those that are {\em matched or underfit} and those that {\em overfit}.
+In the next lines, we discuss possible choices of the architecture.
+We consider in particular our proposed choices (that is, \eqref{compwi} or \eqref{largewi}), but also contrast these with different ones, examining the impact on rates and optimality.
+For simplicity we discuss the simplest setting of estimating a $\beta$--H\"older function (without the compositional structure), first in dimension $1$ (see the end of the Section for the case of dimension $d$), that is, on $[0,1]$, for which the minimax rate in squared integrated norm is of order $\veps_n^2=n^{-2\be/(2\be+1)}$.\\

-{\em Case of matched or underfitting architecture.} Suppose one takes our prior construction with a width equal to $n^a$ for some $a<1/2$, so that the corresponding architecture is, say $(L,\br(a))$.
-Then the overall number of non-zero weights in the network is of order $n^{2a}$.
-An application of Lemma 1 in \cite{JSH} then shows that the following approximation rate verifies